-You’ll also learn new usages, meanings, and functions for a lot of the vocabulary you thought you knew.
+You’ll also learn new usages, meanings, and functions for the vocabulary you thought you knew.

 You may have learned a small handful of glosses for a word.
-But you’ll start to see how that term might have a much wider range of possible meanings than what those glosses might have lead you to suspect.
+But you’ll start seeing how that term might have a much wider range of possible meanings than what those glosses might have lead you to suspect.

-Unfortunately, the student or professor of biblical studies who doesn’t have a regular discipline of Bible reading is common enough to be somewhat cliché.
+Unfortunately, biblical scholars who doesn’t have a regular discipline of Bible reading are common enough to be somewhat cliché.

-If you find yourself in this boat, or even if you don’t but would like to join a reading project with others, I’d like to invite you to join my students and me this term as we read the biblical text.
+Whether you find yourself in this boat or whether you’d just like to join biblical scholars who are actively in the text, I’d like to invite you to join my students and me this term as we read the biblical text.

 Every term, my students and I do a daily Bible reading exercise together.
 Each day’s readings are quite short—normally only a few verses.

-To get started, complete the form below, and indicate you’d like to receive the daily Bible readings.
-You’ll get an email delivering those to you.
-Then you’ll be ready to pick up in the biblical text where we are also.
+You’ll get an email delivering this term’s readings directly to you.
+And you’ll be ready to pick up in the biblical text right where my students and I are.

 Looking forward to reading with you!